 Villahermosa is the axis of Mexico’s oil and gas activities.
 Nearly the totality of oil and more than 90 percent of natural gas is produced within a 200 km radius of the city.
 Similarly, due its strategic location and accessibility, Villahermosa is an easy drive to or from the seaports that handle 95 percent of Mexico’s crude oil exports.

-One of the most relevant attribute of the state of Tabasco is that it is covered by water, and the capital, Villahermosa, is no exception.
+One of the most relevant attributes of the state of Tabasco is that it is covered by water, and the capital, Villahermosa, is no exception.
 Nearly a third of Mexico’s interior water runs through Tabasco and produces an important share of electric power.

 Some of the O&G companies with premises in Villahermosa are: Pemex Exploration and Production (South Region, Drilling Unit, Engineering of Strategic Projects); Mexican Petroleum Institute (IMP), Schlumberger, Halliburton, Baker Hughes, Core Lab, Great Wall Drilling Co., Petrotec, Precision Drilling, CGG, among others.